 This sophisticated take on a tropical tableau of palm leaves is sure to wow guests, painted by Painter in Residence Chloe Kempster.

-This furniture was intended as a bureau but Painter in Residence Chloe Kempster saw a future for it is as a conversation-sparking bar and upcycled it accordingly.
+This furniture was intended as a bureau but Chloe Kempster (of Maisie’s House) saw a future for it is as a conversation-sparking bar and upcycled it accordingly.